civetweb/civetweb/README.md

 Project mission is to provide easy to use, powerful, C/C++ embeddable web server with optional CGI, SSL and Lua support.
 CivetWeb has a MIT license so you can innovate without restrictions.

+CivetWeb can be used by developers as a library, to add web server functionality to an existing application.
+It can also be used by end users as a stand-alone web server.
+It is available as single executable, no installation is required.

 Where to find the official version?